exomishra/kobe/README.md

 ## What can I use KOBE for?

 You can use KOBE for your studies!

 If you want to compare a theoretical population of planets with exoplanets found by a transit survey, you can use KOBE to bias your theoretical population.

-For more details, you can [contact me](https://www.lokeshmishra.com/).

 ## Where does KOBE's name come from?